cisco/mindmeld/source/userguide/deep_neural_nets.rst

 A noteworthy distinction between the traditional suite of models versus the deep neural models suite is the way the inputs are prepared for the underlying model.
 While the inputs for the former are prepared based on the specifications provided in the ``'features'`` key of the classifier's config, inputs of deep neural models are naive in the sense that they are simply a sequence of tokens in the input query;
-these models do the heavy-lifting of discovering patterns to classify the text.
+the deep models do the heavy-lifting of discovering patterns to classify the text.

-Broadly, the tokens can be created with individual characters or group of characters (aka. sub-words) or words split at whitespace.
+Broadly, tokens can be extracted from an input text as a sequence of individual characters or group of characters (aka. sub-words) or words itself by simply splitting the input text at whitespaces.
 Based on the choice of tokenization, a sequence of tokens are obtained from the input queries which are then converted into a sequence of ids for the neural model.

 .. note::

-   - To use a specific tokenization strategy, simply set the ``tokenizer_type`` param to one of the following choices, e.g. {``tokenizer_type``: ``'whitespace-tokenizer'``}.
+   - To use a specific tokenization strategy, simply set the ``tokenizer_type`` param to one of the following choices (e.g. {``tokenizer_type``: ``'whitespace-tokenizer'``}).
    - Note that some of strategies are specific to the choice of embedder being used in the classifier.

 .. warning::